 This paper formulates a system, motivated by linear logic with multiple pairs of exponentials, with the intent of giving a Curry-Howard style basis for multiple levels of delimited control operators similar to those of Danvy and Filinski [5].
-The computational interpretation of classical logic that began with Griffin [8] and Parigot [16] can already explain undelimited control operators such as call/cc.
+The computational interpretation of classical logic that began with Griffin [8] and Parigot [17] can already explain undelimited control operators such as call/cc.
 However, there is nothing in classical logic that can explain directly why the capturing of a continuation should be stopped by a delimiter.
 Continuation capture is reflected in classical proof theory by the phenomenon of contraction and scope extrusion, which are restricted in intuitionistic logic.
 The fine-grained control over the capture of continuations suggests a combination of classical logic with intuitionistic logic.
 In [9], delimitation is explained by a transition from an intuitionistic to a non-intuitionistic mode of derivation, which necessitates a cut-elimination strategy to deal with these transitions.
 However, it is known that multiple levels of delimitation can be used to block control operators from crossing programming boundaries and interfering with control operators in different modules (see [10]).
 We may even wish to have a partially ordered hierarchy of operators.
-For example, in the term $(f \sharp_i (g \sharp_j [control^j c...control^k c.s]))$ we can require that $control^j$ is not delimited by \sharp_i but is delimited by \sharp_i if i is stronger or unrelated to j.
+For example, in the term $(f \ \sharp_i(g \ \sharp_j[control^j c...control^k c.s]))$ we can require that $control^j$ is not delimited by \sharp_i but is delimited by \sharp_i if i is stronger or unrelated to j.
 Suppose also that an external procedure is then called that contains a $control^k$ construct.
 We may wish to specify what, if any, part of the continuation of the calling program can be captured by this operator by designating the relationship of i and j to k.

 At the proof-theoretic level, subexponential linear logic alone is not enough.
 Simply adding more pairs of ? and ! does not fundamentally change the cut-elimination algorithm of linear logic.
 We construct a stand-alone fragment of linear logic by using the principle of focusing (focalisation) in formulating synthetic connectives.
-The existing definitions of focusing [1, 14] in linear logic are inadequate for fully exploiting the power of exponentials.
+The existing definitions of focusing [1], [15] in linear logic are inadequate for fully exploiting the power of exponentials.
 Thus a new proof theory is needed.

-Existing efforts of studying Curry-Howard interpretations of classical logic using linear logic are exemplified by the systems LKT and LKQ [3].
+Previous studies of Curry-Howard interpretations of classical logic using linear logic are exemplified by the systems LKT and LKQ [3].
 These systems represent different focusing strategies for eliminating non-determinism in reduction (call-by-value for LKQ, by name for LKT).
 These uses of focusing are by now well understood and we shall not reconstruct them.
-What we emphasize in this paper is a different effect of subexponentials on reduction that can operate orthogonally to the elimination of nondeterminism with focusing.
+What we emphasize in this paper is a different effect of subexponentials on reduction that can operate orthogonally to the elimination of non-determinism with focusing.
 The use of focusing in this paper is at a deeper level.

 To motivate the need for subexponentials, a naive attempt at combining classical and intuitionistic logics can easily result in a collapse into the former even within the context of linear logic.
 The single-conclusion characterization of intuitionistic logic was inherited by linear logic.
-Unfortunately, this characterization leaves little in between intuitionistic and classical logic.
-Intuitionistic implication is usually translated into $!A \multimap B$, but this translation is not modular: its strength as intuitionistic implication evaporates as soon as one uses it in a larger setting.
-Consider the sequent $\vdash !A \multimap B$, $!B \multimap ?A$, which is provable.
-The implication degenerates into a disjunction in the presence of multiple conclusions.
-Since multiple conclusions represent saved continuations in classical computation, we wish to keep them.
+Unfortunately, this characterization leaves little in be-tween intuitionistic and classical logic.
+The representation of intuitionistic implication as !A - B is not modular.
+Since -0 is equivalent to a disjunction (\otimes), its intuitionistic strength evaporates in the in the presence of multiple conclusions.
+However, multiple conclusions represent saved continuations in classical computation.
 Fortunately, there are also multiple conclusion characterizations of intuitionistic logic: